greateden/ANDIE-CodeCrafters/README.md

 Throughout the entirety of our development we had a good system or reporting bugs found in testing.
 Each time a new bug was found, whoever uncovered it would add it as an "issue" in our Git Lab repository.
 This way we could all see the complete list of bugs we needed to fix and discuss in the comments on how we planned to fix them.
 This kept all of our team in the loop and ensured no known bug accidentally got forgotten about.

 ## Known Issues
-- When user is prompted to enter a value for an action, if they exit out of the pop-up, the action will still be performed with the default value.
-- When the median filter is applied, the outer ring of pixels is effected adversely.
-As it does not use a convolution, the same method we applied to the other filters to fix this doesn't work.
-- For the remaining filters, when applied, the image will lose its outer ring of pixels each time they are applied
-- If an image's ops file is deleted after actions are performed, when the user exits they will not be prompted to save
-- Rotating images by arbitrary angles is an experimental feature and is needing refinement
+- The language support for JColourChooser cannot be implimented.
+This would be quite tedious and convoulted to fix
 - UI is not as harmonious as we would like it to be
-- The language support for JColourChooser cannot be implimented.
-This would be quite tedious and convoulted to fix.
+- In our menu bar we have implimented icons for main operations, however not every feature has an icon

 ### Previous known issues that have now been fixed
 - When the median filter is applied, the outer ring of pixels is effected adversely.
 As it does not use a convolution, the same method we applied to the other filters to fix this doesn't work. (fixed)
 - For the remaining filters, when applied, the image will lose its outer ring of pixels each time they are applied. (fixed)
 - When the user opens the dialog to open a different file but then cancels, the selection function will break. (fixed)
+- When user is prompted to enter a value for an action, if they exit out of the pop-up, the action will still be performed with the default value. (fixed)

 ## User Guide